Vegan Leather Guide 1: Monomers

 Apple leather?
 Pineapple leather?
 But what does that mean?
 Learn more about coated materials next week in part 2 of our Vegan Leather Guide.
 At the very end of the article you will also find an overview table with the most important characteristics of well-known vegan leathers.

-Production: Before we take a closer look at the various vegan leathers, let's briefly return to the original product: Animal leather is still referred to as a "natural product" in articles and vegan leather is praised for its ethical superiority, but criticized in terms of sustainability.
+Production: Before we take a closer look at the various vegan leathers, let's briefly return to the original product: Animal leather is still referred to as a natural product in articles and vegan leather is praised for its ethical superiority, but criticized in terms of sustainability.

-Performance: The final product thus in fact has relatively little to do with the "natural product" of animal skin.
+Performance:The final product thus in fact has relatively little to do with the natural animal skin.
 Instead, each of these steps is designed to keep a biological material from decomposing and to make it last as long as possible.
 In addition, animal leather is often, if not mostly, coated with polyurethane or other synthetic materials to even out imperfections in the structure and make it more durable against moisture and humidity.
 Take a closer look at the leather when shopping: if the graining is identical and uniform at all parts of the product, it may well be that the material is coated.
 A coating up to 0.15 mm is not subject to declaration, so the material may still be called leather.

 More than 70% of animal skins are processed in developing countries, where the lack of wastewater systems means that toxic waste could end up in the groundwater.

-Disposal: Biodegradation of most animal leather is also severely limited after use, and recycling is not technologically feasible or economically viable.
+Disposal:Biodegradation of most animal leather is also severely limited after use, and recycling is not technologically feasible or economically viable.
 So animal leather is currently either landfilled or incinerated.

 Inputs and Outputs of Producing 1 kg of leather (© Melina Bucher)

-Read more about animal leather in our detailed article "The 5 most popular myths about animal leather".
+Read more about animal leather in our detailed article The 5 most popular myths about animal leather.

 There are some companies developing materials that mimic animal skin as a raw material in the leather process.
 These materials can then be made durable and adapted in their physical properties by either mechanical or chemical processes.
-Cellulose-containing materials, collagen or fungal biomass are used for this pur-pose.
+Cellulose-containing materials, collagen or fungal biomass are used for this purpose.
 The main goal is to replace animal or synthetic raw materials with biological ones.
 In the following, we present some of these innovations in more detail.

-Production: In the making of "mushroom leather" from mycelium, mushroom cells are grown into mycelium, a net-like biological mass.
+Production:In the making of mushroom leather from mycelium, mushroom cells are grown into mycelium, a net-like biological mass.
 Mycelia are structures of the fungus that usually grow underground and are therefore less well known than the superficial fungal body.
-The mycelium produces a foam-like mat that can then be processed in chemical and mechanical processes to produce a leather-like material.
+There are several material innovators working on mycelium-based materials that employ slightly different production techniques.
+The mycelium usually grows on agricultural by-products and produces a foam-like mat that can then be processed in chemical and mechanical processes to produce a leather-like material.
+Some innovators also test approaches to let the mycelium eat cotton or other textile materials to increase strength of the material.

 Cross-Section of Mycelium Leather (© Melina Bucher)

 Performance: MycoWorks, which manufactures mycelium leather marketed under the product name Reishi, has commissioned extensive testing of material strength, durability and color fastness.
 The results show that the mycelium leather has similar properties to animal leather.
-The "Reishi High Strength" material even outperforms animal leather – in this case, a polyester carrier and coating were applied.
+The Reishi High Strength material even outperforms animal leather – but in this case, a polyester carrier and coating were applied.
+Bolt Threads used a synthetic coating for a faster go-to-market approach.
+Overall, the right processing technique, the combination with a textile backer or a coating enhance the overall performance of mycelium materials.

-Sustainability: The companies MycoWorks and BoltThreads use sawdust, a waste product from forestry, to grow mycelium.
+Sustainability:The companies MycoWorks and Bolt Threads use sawdust, a waste product from forestry, to grow mycelium.
 Thereby, the foam-like mats can be produced in 4-9 days.
 Since the mycelium grows in a naturally biological process and does not require light to grow, the environmental impact should be correspondingly low.
 Mushrooms absorb and store CO2 as they grow, so the process is CO2-neutral.
 The subsequent processing of the mats into leather consumes resources – which depend on the selected processes of the manufacturer.
-BoltThreads, for example, states that they work with leather tanneries that have to meet special requirements in terms of sustainability.
+Bolt Threads, for example, worked with leather tanneries that have to meet special requirements in terms of sustainability.
 However, more in-depth information is not publicly available.

 Mycelium Foam Mats (left) and finished Mylo (right) (© Bolt Threads)